 If, on the other hand, the interview leaves some questions unanswered or some doubt about the veracity of your relationship, you will either receive a request for additional evidence or be scheduled for a second interview.
 Keep in mind that getting your official green card may take time.

 USCIS offices around the country are pushing to issue Green Cards as soon as practicable, but internal staffing, pandemic-related limitations, and new policy changes may delay the process in your area.
-You and your spouse can check the status of your case at any time during the process.
+You and your spouse can check the status and approval notice of your case at any time during the process.